 There is no medication in stoma powder; it merely absorbs excess moisture, giving a skin barrier a better chance to adhere to the skin.
 Dust the powder on your affected peristomal skin but be sure to brush off any excess powder, as this may affect the barrier adherence.
 Be sure to discontinue the stoma powder once your skin has healed.
 Some clinicians may recommend the use of a skin barrier protective wipe over the powder but this is not always necessary.

 The Adapt™ universal medical adhesive remover helps to easily remove the ostomy skin barrier while reducing the potential for skin stripping.
 It also aids in the removal of any adhesive residue on the skin.

 As the remover is silicone-based and alcohol-free, there is no sting associated with the application of the product.

 The adhesive remover evaporates quickly and dries without residue, so the next skin barrier can attach securely.

 The Adapt™ Remover is available in a wipe or spray format.

-If you’re looking for more guidance on stoma care, you can find lots of useful information in our Hollister Ostomy Professional Resources.
-Here you will find tips sheets covering a range of care issues.
+If you’re looking for more guidance on stoma care, you can find lots of useful information in our Quick Educational Tools page.
 Alternatively, contact us today to ask us any questions you might have about ostomy accessories.

 You are now leaving the Hollister Incorporated website and are going to a website that is not operated by us.
 Hollister Incorporated is not responsible for the content on or availability of linked sites.
 Please be aware that linked sites may have different security or privacy policies.